 I’ve also recently taken WSET’s Level 1 sake course, and in late 2017 I’ve earned both the Certified Sherry Wine Specialist certification and the California Wine Appellation Specialist (CWAS) certification with honours.
 Also an Italian Wine Scholar.
 Party.

-I’m currently involved with a startup in San Francisco that revolves around the molecular reconstruction of wine.
+I’m currently involved with a startup in San Francisco that revolves around the molecular crafting of whiskey.

 Non-alcoholic interests include photography, science, writing, languages, making music, and Game of Thrones.
 That’s right y’all, I’m not just a pretty drunken face.

 Other things I’ve written:

-Mar 9 2014 – [The Ubyssey] Notes of bullshit: the meaning behind wine tasting terms
+Mar 10 2014 – [The Ubyssey] Notes of bullshit: the reasoning behind wine jargon